 Pilgrim's Rest sits in an incredibly beautiful valley, surrounded by some of South Africa's most amazing waterfalls.
 Best is to explore these on foot, with a knowledgeable, local guide.

 The Sabie Town waterfall is typically the first and closest waterfall you'll walk to.
 Then, the Lone Creek Falls and Bridal Veil Falls are a couple of kilometres on.
-It takes two and a half hours to view them both as the beautiful Bridal Veil Falls is in the pristine forest at the top of a mountain trail.
+It takes 2.5-hours to view them both as the beautiful Bridal Veil Falls is in the pristine forest at the top of a mountain trail.

 The next set of falls starts at the Maria Shires Falls, 1km away from the wide and impressive Forest Falls.
 Keep in mind you'll be hiking through a lush indigenous forest all the while...